 Basically, an official from the University of Missouri said that a "male student who was physically larger than the female student he asked out may have violated the school's Title IX policy because his physical size gave him 'power over her.'"

-A lawsuit eventually came about, between both this man and this woman involved.
+A lawsuit eventually came about, in which both this man and this woman were involved.

-Mizzou's Vice Chancellor of student affairs, Cathy Scroggs, was later being questioned on the matter-- more specifically: if "the accusation against John satisfied the school's policy for sexual misconduct regarding one having "power or authority" over another."
+Mizzou's Vice Chancellor of student affairs, Cathy Scroggs, was later being questioned on the matter.
+Or, more specifically, if "the accusation against John satisfied the school's policy for sexual misconduct regarding one having "power or authority" over another."

 She responded that it was his "physical size."

 But, wait.
 I'm sorry.
-Haven't we been having a year's ongoing debate that has been proven by the feminists that it's true, in fact, that men are no stronger than women in any shape, form, or capacity?
+Haven't we been having a years-ongoing-debate that has proven to be true: that, in fact, men are no stronger than women in any shape, form, or capacity?

 Women are just as strong.
 Just as capable.
 Just as physically able.

-So, if now it's been decided by a liberal society that it's objectively true that women are just as strong as men, how could this woman possibly have been dealt a lesser hand in the power department?
+So, if it's been decided by society that it's objectively true that women are just as strong as men, how could this woman possibly have been dealt a lesser hand in the power department?

 Oh right, because every argument like this is one of convenience.

 Need women to be strong in order to take down men?
-They are.
+They’re strong.

 Need women to be weak in order to take down men?
-They are.
+They’re weak.

-Why aren't the feminists freaking out over a conservative report quoting someone saying that a man's physical statute instills power over women?
+Why aren't the feminists freaking out over a conservative report that had the audacity to quote someone saying that a man's physical stature instills power over women?

-Maybe because they're struggling over whether to defend women's physicality or wanting to profit off of sexual misconduct allegations?
+Maybe this is because they're struggling over whether to defend womens’ physicality, or capitilaizig on an opportunity to profit off of sexual misconduct allegations.